ais1209/RepData_PeerAssessment1/PA1_template.md

 df <- data.frame(date = rawData$date, steps = rawData$steps)
 total_per_day <- ddply(df, .(date), summarize, sum = sum(steps))
 ```
 Plot a histogram of the total number of steps taken each day, to get an idea about the distribution of the data.
-Notice that the distribution is not symmetric and we expect the median to be slightly lower than the mean.
+Notice that the distribution is not quite symmetric and we expect the median to be slightly lower than the mean.

 ```r
 hist(total_per_day$sum,xlab = "Total steps per day", main = "Histogram of Total Number of Steps per Day")